Annex 5: Information Platforms

 Notwithstanding the usefulness of these tools for the identification and evaluation of potential areas for NCRE projects, their results should be considered only as preliminary and indicative, and they do not replace the on-site monitoring of the meteorological parameters necessary for the feasibility evaluation of this of type of projects.

-The Wind Energy Explorer presented in Figure 11 summarizes the wind data obtained from atmospheric behavior simulations developed using the Weather Research and Forecasting (WRF) model, which is fed with results from global models.
-The simulations cover the area between the northern border of the country and the Magallanes Region, including Easter Island, each with a horizontal spatial resolution of 1 km and 41 vertical levels, of which 12 are within the first 200 meters above ground level, useful range for the evaluation of wind power projects.
+The Wind Energy Explorer presented in Figure 9 summarizes the wind data obtained from atmospheric behavior simulations developed using the Weather Research and Forecasting (WRF) model, which is fed with results from global models.
+The simulations cover the area between the northern border of the country and the Magallanes Region, including Easter Island.
+The first version had each with a horizontal spatial resolution of 1 km and 41 vertical levels, of which 12 are within the first 200 meters above ground level, useful range for the evaluation of wind power projects.
 The latter has a variable spacing between 5 and 34 meters above the level of the earth’s surface.
-The simulated period includes the 12 months of the year 2010.
-However, due to the absence of wind records of adequate quality and public access, it has not been possible to evaluate them in all the areas covered by the modeling, where this has been possible.
-Results of the model have shown a good correspondence with the measurements.
-The results have been validated with wind observations at more than 350 sites throughout the country.
+The new version adds representative WRF data from the year 2015 of 1km spatial resolution that are distributed in only 5 spatial domains that span from Arica to Cabo de Hornos.
+In addition, it has a weather reconstruction technique that has been improved that allows obtaining better and more extensive results at the hourly level (period 1980-2017).
+Additionally, it has tools that allow to analyze data collected from meteorological stations.

 Along with other information, the Solar Energy Explorer offers maps of the monthly average of horizontal global radiation.
 The data are generated from atmospheric models and satellite data for the period between 2004 and 2015, with a spatial resolution of 90 meters.
 The tool allows to generate reports on selected sites that include the characterization of the daily and seasonal cycles of global horizontal radiation and observed cloudiness and of course obtain the data series in plain text files.